-Figure 203: The Flowchart toolbar
+Figure 204: The Flowchart toolbar

-The easiest way to draw a flowchart is to follow the same setup procedure as for organization charts.
-Select the symbols from the toolbar and drag them into position as described in Chapter 2 (Drawing Basic Shapes).
-See Figure 204 for an example of a typical flowchart.

-The individual symbols must be exactly positioned if the connectors joining them are to form a vertical line.
-The midpoints of all the symbols that lie in a vertical straight line should have the same X coordinate and those on the same level on a horizontal line should have the same Y coordinate.

-Select the shapes that are to lie in a vertical straight line and center them with Modify > Alignment > Centered.
+Figure 205: Example of a flow diagram Select the shapes that are to lie in a vertical straight line and center them with Modify > Alignment > Centered.
 For those on a horizontal line, select the shapes and center them with Modify > Alignment > Center.
 You can also set snap lines if you need several vertical lines.
 After adding text and setting the fill color, you can join individual symbols together and add text to the connectors.
 This technique is described in the next section.

-Figure 204: Example of a flow diagram

-Glue points and connectors

-Free eBook Ec

-These elements were briefly introduced in Chapter 2 (Drawing Basic Shapes).
+Glue points and connectors These elements were briefly introduced in Chapter 2 (Drawing Basic Shapes).
 This section describes how to use them.
 Connectors are lines or arrows whose ends automatically dock to a connection or glue point on an object.
-Connectors are particularly useful when drawing organization charts, flow diagrams, and mindmaps.
+Connectors are particularly useful when drawing organization charts, flow diagrams, and mind-maps.
 The connecting lines between the symbols remain intact even when the latter are moved or rearranged.

-The Connector toolbar

-Click the button on the Draw toolbar to open the Connectors toolbar (Figure 205).

-If the type of connector you want is not shown, click on the in the Connectors toolbar.
-In the list that appears, click on Visible buttons (Figure 206) to open a menu from which you can activate additional types of connector.
+The Connector toolbar Click on the arrow of the button on the Draw toolbar to open the Connectors toolbar.
+If the type of connector you want is not shown, drag the toolbar to make it float, then click on the arrow in the toolbar's title bar.
+In the list that appears, click on Visiblebuttons to open a menu from which you can activate additional types of connector (Figure 206).

-Figure 205: The Connectors toolbar

-Figure 206: Activating additional connectors

-Connector types fall into four groups:
+Figure 206: Activating additional connectors Connector types fall into four groups:

-• Standard connectors - the line segments run vertically and horizontally.
+- Standard connectors the line segments run vertically and horizontally.
 All angles are right angles.
-The connector does not bend around the objects it binds.

-• Line connectors - consist of a line segment and two smaller horizontal or vertical segments at the ends.

-• Straight connectors - consist of a single line.

-• Curved connectors - are based on Bézier curves, as described in Chapter 10 (Advanced Draw Techniques).
+The connector does not bend around the objects it binds. - Line connectors consist of a line segment and two smaller horizontal or vertical segments at the ends. - Straight connectors consist of a single line. - Curved connectors are based on Bézier curves, as described in Chapter 10 (Advanced Draw Techniques).
 You can modify all the connector types from the context menu.
 Select Connector to change from one connector type to another (as well as some other properties).
 With the Line dialog you can change the appearance of the line (color, arrow style, and line style) but not the connector type.

-Drawing connectors-basics
+Drawing connectors-basics When you choose a connector from the toolbar, the mouse pointer changes to As you move the cursor over an object, the available connection points (also referred to as glue points) become visible.
+To connect two shapes, move the mouse cursor over a glue point, click and hold down the left mouse button to establish the first point, and then drag the mouse cursor (left button still pressed) to the other glue point and release the mouse button.
+The ends of the line are now docked and the connection is established (see Figure 207).

-Figure 207: Gluing a connector to a shape

-You can also attach the beginning or the end of a connector to the middle of an object.
+Figure 207: Gluing a connector to a shape You can also attach the beginning or the end of a connector to the middle of an object.
 This is useful when the final position of the object is not yet determined.
 When you move the object, Draw automatically selects the optimal location for the connector ends (see Figure 208).